SUPPORTER ROADMAP

 • What type of device will your friend be using to communicate?

 Based on the answers to the above questions, there are a number of tools to choose from.
 Some software tools are apps only for mobile devices, others are mobile-friendly web apps accessible with just an internet connection.
 Most will require connectivity/access to the internet.
 Some apps are more data-intense, others require very little data transfer.
 A good question to ask is what data plan your friend on their mobile device.
+Check out our blog post on selecting an app below:

 What are some tools that are out there to help coordinate support?